How to Export WooCommerce Products

 Often, a user wishes to export only a subset of WooCommerce products.
 This subset can be based on product categories, stock availability, or any of the export fields described in the previous sections of this tutorial.

-To filter your products, expand the Add Filtering Options panel near the bottom of the New Export screen, then select an Element, Rule, and Value:
+To filter your products, expand the Add Filtering Options panel near the bottom of the New Export screen (step 1 in the above guide), then select an Element, Rule, and Value:

 In this example, you are setting: